 Preheat oven to 400F while you make the sauce.
-Add coconut butter to a saucepan over very low heat (mine was 1/10); when melted, add almond flour.
+Add the coconut butter to a saucepan over very low heat (mine was 1/10); when melted, add the almond flour.
 You’re basically making a paleo / starch free white sauce here.

-Add coconut milk in half cup increments, whisking each time to combine.
+Add the coconut milk in half cup increments, whisking each time to combine.
 There will be a few lumps which is fine!

 Now you should have something which looks like a thin cream sauce.
 Too thin, actually.

 Now it looks more pretty, but it’s still too thin.

 Here’s where the magic happens!
 Add the pumpkin puree and whisk until smooth.

 Yay, your sauce is much thicker now!
 In fact, it’s just a tad thicker than cream would be, which is perfect.
 Turn up the heat to a low-medium and heat for a few minutes until sauce is warm and pourable.